TayCon/rust-physics-workbench/README.md

 - [X] Create a ground for circle to land on
 - [X] Add controls to move the ball around
 - [X] Add some gravity controls for fine-tuning
-- [ ] Create two separate environments.
+- [X] Create two separate environments.
 One for top-down.
-- [ ] Generalize 'floater' with ability to impulse self to get to destination.
+- [X] Generalize 'floater' with ability to impulse self to get to destination.
+- [ ] Use mouse controls just for fun